Sociology header image

 We Belong

-The curriculum helps students understand diversity, identity and inclusion.
-By exploring different cultures, experiences and inequalities, students develop empathy and a strong sense of their place within society.
+Sociology helps students understand diversity, identity and inequality within society, fostering empathy and respect for others.
+By exploring different social experiences and life chances, students develop a strong sense of social awareness and belonging within a wider, shared community.

 Careers Education, Information, Advice and Guidance (CEIAG) in Sociology